 When you’re in your car or walking around town you may have seen a homeless person with a sign saying he or she is a U.S. war veteran in need of help.
 While it’s difficult to know if the person’s claims are legitimate, it is possible to make sure that person receives a warm meal.
 The next time you see one of these individuals, take a few minutes out of your day and buy that person a meal from a nearby restaurant.
 When you give it to the individual, be sure to thank him or her for their service to our country.
 Additionally, the National Coalition for Homeless Veterans suggests many different ways to get involved and support homeless veterans.

 When Task & Purpose asked 25 veterans and service members how people should thank them for their service, common responses were volunteering at the local VA hospital, lending a hand with a local veterans group, and donating to worthy veterans causes.
 The holiday season is the perfect time to find a place to plug yourself into a volunteer opportunity.
 Search online for local veterans groups or organizations that support active-duty service members and find a volunteer opportunity that works for you.
 For the men and women who gave of themselves for us, this is a small way to show that we care.
 There are also many organizations that support the military in different ways, and these organization need your monetary support.
 Remember: It’s important to research an organization before you give to make sure it’s legitimate.
-IFHF supports service members suffering from traumatic brain injury and psychological health conditions.
+IFHF supports service members experiencing the effects of the invisible wounds of war: TBI and PTS.
 You can find out how to give to IFHF here.

 This holiday season, while you’re busy shopping and planning parties with families and friends, please take a moment and remember our veterans and service members who might be struggling to find the happiness and joy this time of year.
 There are so many ways you can give back and support the men and women who have given so much for us.
 We’d love to see how you give back during the holiday season.
 Send us a message and tell us how you got involved!